Illustration of men with varying leg sizes.

 It’s worth noting that not all aspects of his workout were ideal.
 Bodybuilding was a new thing back then, and over the past 60 years, we’ve learned a lot more about how to build an optimal hypertrophy program.

-He hit the nail on the head by doing three full-body workouts per week, though, with modern research showing it to be the most effective way to bulk up—at least for beginner and intermediate trainees.
+He hit the nail on the head by doing three full-body workouts per week, though.
+Modern research shows it to be the most effective way to bulk up—at least for beginner and intermediate trainees.
 I think his upper-to-lower-body ratio was spot on as well, although that’s more subjective.

 Key Takeaways